platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/next-steps.md

 In the snippet above, other packages can still be downloaded from WPPackagist, but now two custom `path` repositories have been defined from `/custom/[themes|plugins]` locally.
 Adding packages from these sources then only require `composer require author/custom_plugin` to ensure that the plugin at `/custom/plugin/author/custom_plugin` is installed by Platform.sh when WordPress is built.

-## Updating Wordpress, plugins, and themes
+## Updating WordPress, plugins, and themes

 Your WordPress site is fully managed by Composer, which means so are updates to WordPress core itself.
 Run `composer update` periodically to get new versions of WordPress core, as well as any plugins or themes your have installed.
 Commit the resulting changes to your `composer.lock` file and push again to Platform.sh